Robust Cooperation in the Prisoner's Dilemma: Program Equilibrium via Provability Logic: Obstacles to Optimality

 \section{Obstacles to Optimality}

 It is worthwhile to ask whether there is some meaningful sense of ``optimality'' for logical agents or modal agents in particular.
 For many natural definitions of optimality, this is impossible.
 For instance, there is no \texttt{X} such that for all $\texttt{Y}$, the utility achieved by \texttt{X} against $\texttt{Y}$ is the highest achieved by any \texttt{Z} against $\texttt{Y}$.
 (To see this, consider $\texttt{Y}$ defined so that $Y(Z)=C$ if and only if \texttt{Z}$\neq$\texttt{X}.)
-More generally, an agent can ``punish'' or ``reward'' other agents for any arbitrary feature of their code. \\ \\ Could we hope that \texttt{PrudentBot} might at least be optimal among modal agents in some meaningful sense?
-As it happens, there are at least three different kinds of impediments to optimality among modal agents, which together make it very difficult to formulate any nontrivial and non-vacuous definition of optimality.\\ \\ Most directly, for any modal agents $\texttt{X}$ and $\texttt{Y}$, either their outputs are identical on all modal agents, or there exists a modal agent \texttt{Z} which cooperates against $\texttt{X}$ but defects against $\texttt{Y}$.
+More generally, an agent can ``punish'' or ``reward'' other agents for any arbitrary feature of their code.

+Could we hope that \texttt{PrudentBot} might at least be optimal among modal agents in some meaningful sense?
+As it happens, there are several impediments to optimality among modal agents, which together make it very difficult to formulate any nontrivial and non-vacuous definition of optimality.

+Most directly, for any modal agents $\texttt{X}$ and $\texttt{Y}$, either their outputs are identical on all modal agents, or there exists a modal agent \texttt{Z} which cooperates against $\texttt{X}$ but defects against $\texttt{Y}$.
 (For an enlightening example, consider the agent \texttt{TrollBot} which cooperates with \texttt{X} if and only if $\textsf{PA}\vdash X(DB)=C$.)
 Thus any nontrivial and nonvacuous concept of optimality must be weaker than total dominance, and in particular it must accept that third parties could seek to ``punish'' an agent for succeeding in a particular matchup.\\ \\ Another issue is illustrated by the following agent: